scalar-labs/scalar-kubernetes/docs/BackupNoSQL.md

 * [A Guide on How to Backup and Restore Databases Used Through ScalarDB](https://github.com/scalar-labs/scalardb/blob/master/docs/backup-restore.md)

 In this guide, we assume that using the automatic backup and PITR feature.
-So, we create a **period** where there are no ongoing transactions for restoring.
+So, we create a **period** where there are no ongoing transactions for restoration.
 You can restore data using PITR to the point-in-time in this **period**.
-Otherwise (if you restore data point-in-time out of this **period**), the restored data becomes inconsistent data and Scalar products don't work properly.
+Otherwise (if you restore data to point-in-time out of this **period**), the restored data becomes inconsistent data and Scalar products don't work properly.

-## Backup operations (create the **period** for restoring)
+## Backup operations (create the **period** for restoration)

 1. Check the pod status before backup.